briandealwis/ubcdiss/README.md

 main file but all the content is contained in the other files which are included from [`diss.tex`](diss.tex) using `\include`.

-Note that this is only a template: you'll likely need to add additional packages to manage the particular quirks required for your dissertation.
+You will almost certainly need to use additional LaTeX packages for your dissertation.
 There are some pointers in [`diss.tex`](diss.tex) and [`doc.pdf`](doc.pdf) to useful packages for handling common problems/requirements.
 You may need to manually install these for